Olorin7/Fa18HW2/README.md

 2. Implement the `LeafNode::fromBytes` function that reads a `LeafNode` from a page.
 For information on how a leaf node is serialized, see `LeafNode::toBytes`.
 For an example on how to read a node from disk, see `InnerNode::fromBytes`.
+Note that `testToAndFromBytes` will not pass just from completing this function, you need to complete `LeafNode.put` (question 3) as well.
 3. Implement the `get`, `getLeftmostLeaf`, `put`, `remove`, and `bulkLoad` methods of `InnerNode` and `LeafNode`.
 For information on what these methods do, refer to the comments in `BPlusNode`.
 Don't forget to call `sync` when implementing `put`, `remove`, and `bulkLoad`; it's easy to forget.
 4. Implement the `get`, `scanAll`, `scanGreaterEqual`, `put`, `remove`, and `bulkLoad` methods of `BPlusTree`.
 In order to implement `scanAll` and `scanGreaterEqual`, you will have to complete the `BPlusTreeIterator` class.
+If `testRandomPuts` fails because of a timeout exception raise the globalTimeout (line 37).
+Anything under a minute is probably okay.

 After this, you should pass all the tests we have provided to you (and any you add yourselves).